Campus and Area Information A-Z

 - The closest hospital to Princeton University is Penn Medicine Princeton Medical Center, 1 Plainsboro Rd, Plainsboro Township.

-- Princeton University Health Services (609-258-3141) does provide limited medical services for staff, mostly work related issues or wellness programs.
+- Princeton University Health Services (609-258-3141) provides limited medical services for staff, mostly work related issues or wellness programs.
 Please see their website for more information.

 The Princeton area has a wide diversity of restaurants, grocery stores and shopping to choose from.
 Please let Laura know if you’d like to edit the list as new restaurants open and older ones close.